J. Randall Stewart

 The first thing God tells us in that place of wounding is, it's okay to feel however you feel.

 It's okay to feel depressed, angry, sullen, sad, neglected and rejected.
-God never shames us for our feelings of hurt.
+God never shames us for our feelings.

 Don't hold onto hurt.